DeAI-Artist/Linkis/README.md

   <em><strong>Figure 1:</strong> Overview of the decentralized AI service network components and their interactions.</em>
 </p>

-For protocol details, refer to the [MintAI WhitePaper](https://mintai.gitbook.io/whitepaper/).
+For protocol details, refer to the [Linkis WhitePaper](https://linkis.gitbook.io/whitepaper/).

 For a detailed analysis of the consensus framework in the L1 layer, including BFT safety and liveness proofs, refer to the paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)" and its corresponding [Tendermint GitHub repo](https://github.com/tendermint/tendermint).

-_NOTE: This is only the dev version of MintAI core, both in the L1 and L2 implementations, for testnet purposes.
+_NOTE: This is only the dev version of Linkis core, both in the L1 and L2 implementations, for testnet purposes.
 As the project progresses, we are excited to include more features in both layers and anticipate major upgrades compared to the current versions.
 We warmly welcome any kind of contributions!
 For more information, see [our contribution policy](SECURITY.md)._

 ## Quick Start
 ### Overview